 I'm the evaporite expert in the SaltWork Consultancy Adelaide.
 In terms of a home address, I split my time between the coastal region of Adelaide and downtown Bangkok.
 I have spent more than 30 years consulting to petroleum and minerals industries, as well as training some of the people who now work in these industries.
 I hold a doctorate from Flinders University of South Australia and am also a graduate of the University of Adelaide,

 I am a senior executive in the SaltWork Consultancy, where my focus is on training and mentoring across various but inter-related technical aspects of saline geosystems.
-I also work as an on-site consultant, dealing directly with various problems in evaporite and reservoir geology.
+I also work as an on-site consultant, dealing directly with various problems in evaporites, saline geosystems, reservoir and mine geology.

 All the course modules are designed to give the participants an understanding of how various subsurface salts, carbonates and brines are useful predictive tools that, when correctly applied, give a better focus to exploration and development efforts.

 The course focuses on reservoir quality and its subsurface prediction.
 To understand the unique nature of wireline indicators in various carbonates the participant must first gain a rock-based understanding of depositional and diagenetic evolution, within a tectonic and climatic framework.